Dynatrace/Dynatrace-AppMon-IntelliJ-IDEA-Integration-Plugin/README.md

 # Dynatrace IntelliJ Idea Integration Plugin

 The Dynatrace IntelliJ Idea Integration Plugin enables you to:
-* launch applications with an injected Dynatrace Agent directly from Eclipse
+* launch applications with an injected Dynatrace Agent directly from IntelliJ
 * retrieve & display the key architectural metrics (such as number of SQL queries, external API calls, exceptions and log messages) from your tests
 * perform look-ups of sources files and methods from applications under diagnosis in Dynatrace Application Monitoring